Resource Guide

 Common Technical Challenges (and How to Solve Them)

-Spreadsheet Server is a mature product, but connecting any external tool to a Yardi database introduces technical considerations.
+Spreadsheet Server is a mature product, but connecting any external reporting tool to source-system data introduces technical considerations.
 These are the five issues we encounter most frequently in client engagements.

 Problem